vleeuwenmenno/OneDrive_CommunityUI/README.md

 <!-- LICENSE -->
 ## License

+I'm not responsible for banned accounts, missing files, thermonuclear war, or you getting fired because important business documents are missing.
+YOU are choosing to use this software and pointing fingers at me or any contributers of this project will bring you nowhere.

 Distributed under the MIT License.
-See `LICENSE` for more information.
+Please see `LICENSE.md` for more information.